Burdekin Shire Council has a number of printable maps available for download in the related documents area at the bottom of this page.

-A Google Map hyperlink is also displayed.
-Click on this link to open Google Maps at the selected address.
+* The Google Map hyperlink can be used to link to open Google Maps at the selected address.

-PC: Located at the bottom of the map window are three search tabs – Address Search, Lot on Plan Search and Road Name Search.
+PC: Located at the bottom of the map window are four search tabs – Address Search, Lot on Plan Search, Easement Search and Road Name Search.